fhildeb/lukso-node-guide/6-blockchain-clients/04-client-setups.md

 - **Security and Resilience**: Client diversity increases the robustness of the network.
 If there's a bug in one client, it doesn't bring down the entire network because other clients can continue to operate.
 This decentralization and redundancy is a fundamental aspect of blockchain security and resilience.
 - **Decentralization and Governance**: Client diversity promotes decentralization in the development and governance of the Ethereum network.
 It prevents any team or entity from having too much influence over the network's growth.

-> We should ensure that we can split our client usage evenly to the extent of officially supported clients and validators.
+Operators of validators and nodes should ensure that we can split our client usage evenly to the extent of officially supported clients and validators.
+You can find metrics about the diversity on Ethereum at the [Client Diversity Webpage](https://clientdiversity.org/#distribution).
+The charts for consensus and execution clients are updated on a daily basis.

 #### Ethereum's History